Skip to main content

 A collaborative strategy

-In 2020, Quest pledged $100 million to address health inequities and launched Q4HE to help remove barriers deepening health inequities in under-resourced communities and improve equity in testing, screening, and diagnosis.
+In 2020, Quest pledged $100 million to improving community health and launched grant programs to help remove barriers communities experience when accessing healthcare, with a focus on testing, screening, and diagnosis.

-The Q4HE strategy is to collaborate with local stakeholders to support community-led initiatives that address social determinants of health in 6 priority cities across the US: Chicago, Baltimore, Boston, Houston, Los Angeles, and Miami.
-Among Q4HE’s focus is funding grants to community-based groups and providing organizational support to deliver the most effective programs.
+The Foundation seeks to collaborate with local stakeholders to support community-led initiatives that address social drivers of health in 6 priority cities across the US: Chicago, Baltimore, Boston, Houston, Los Angeles, and Miami.
+Among the Foundation's focus is funding grants to community-based groups and providing organizational support to deliver the most effective programs.

 The strategy comprises 3 key steps that ensure alignment with local needs.
-During assessment, the Q4HE team collaborates with partners in the community, including nonprofits, coalitions, healthcare providers, and others to identify needs specific to the community.
+During assessment, the team collaborates with partners in the community, including nonprofits, coalitions, healthcare providers, and others to identify needs specific to the community.
 During planning, proposals for supported programs are reviewed and evaluated, and clear benchmarks are established that will eventually measure the success of the program.
-Q4HE can also amplify the impact in the community by donating testing as part of the program.
+The Foundation can also amplify the impact in the community by leveraging the value of testing through Quest as part of the program.
 Then the program is launched, and at appropriate intervals, is evaluated to determine areas of success and opportunity and the potential for expansion of the program.

 Choose Healthy Life: A case study in partnering with the community

-“The success of Q4HE has hinged on building meaningful partnerships with trusted community leaders and organizations,” Dr Reyna said.
-One such organization is Choose Healthy Life, a network of Black churches committed to addressing health equity through community-based action.
+“The success of the Foundation has hinged on building meaningful partnerships with trusted community leaders and organizations,” Dr Reyna said.
+One such organization is Choose Healthy Life, a network of Black churches committed to improving access to healthcare through community-based action.

 Formed in response to the COVID-19 pandemic, the network hosted over 1,000 testing events and 1,000 vaccination events, said Ms Fraser-Howze, and has now pivoted focus more broadly on wellness within the Black community.
 “It is time for us to confront the underlying health disparities that contributed to excess deaths from COVID-19 and which remain the silent killers that haunt our community.”